Blog Posts

 Data Archiving Key Benefits in Salesforce

+Archiving as a process can be extremely beneficial to most businesses in multiple areas.
+Effective archiving environment can assist with data security efforts while reducing overall storage costs, boosting performance, and even assisting with compliance or legal matters.
 Data archiving in Salesforce is primarily used as an alternative to irreversible data deletion, which offers a number of substantial advantages:

 • Archived data protection